Becoming a Non-Degree Student

 NDSU welcomes students who want to grow academically but are not seeking a degree.
 If you would like to enroll as a non-degree student, limited to 15 total credits, you should take the following steps:

-- Submit your application for admission to the Office of Admission and pay the $35 nonrefundable application fee.
+- Submit your application for admission to the Office of Admission.

 - Enroll in a limited number of courses, up to 15 total credits.